Matthew-Krueger/OpenMP-K-Means/README.md

 The repository for this project can be found [here](https://github.com/Matthew-Krueger/OpenMP-K-Means).

 ## 1. Summary
-This report describes the implementation and parallelization of K-Means Clustering using OpenMP, vs. serial execution.
+This report describes the implementation and parallelization of K-Means Clustering using OpenMP, in comparison to serial execution.
 This is comparing and contrasting focusing on OpenMP, and building on the prior work done in MPI.
 You can read the prior report at [this link](https://www.matthewkrueger.com/blog/20251023-kmeans-mpi).
 Only relevant changes over MPI are described here, except for basic overview.